 - Entreprenuer.com October 2013:Intel Engineer Shares Her Passion With the Next Generation

 Bret Hadley has worked in high tech companies including In Focus and Pixel Works as an operation’s manager.
 Bret has since obtained a Master of Art in Teaching (MAT) in the field of Physical Education and Health from Portland Concordia University.
 He taught Health, PE, Language Arts, and Science classes.
 His dream was becoming a teacher to work with and educate our kids.
 Our next generation is in desperate need of engineering and science awareness, education and participation.
 Bret has always enjoyed working with children.

 Besides Bret’s graduate education and strong skills to qualify him as a great teacher, he has always been an athlete in multiple sport disciplines.
 He enjoys all sports, especially soccer and bicycling.

-Operations Manager and Lead Teacher, Jens Knudsen
+Lead Teacher, Jens Knudsen

 Jens Knudsen recently graduated with a B.S.Ed. in Chemistry from Northern Arizona University.
 He has had student teaching experience at Flagstaff High School.
 He did volunteer work at Youth Mission and was an Outdoor School Special Needs counselor and student leader.
 His goal is to have a career in teaching Chemistry, Physics, Physical Sciences, Earth and Environmental Science and Math.